 Nick McNabb Picture

 The Latina Dykes Giving Heart Award is given each year to a group or individual who supports Wyldewood.
 Nick McNabb was the 2017 recipient of the Latina Dykes Award.
-Nick has willing served at a Group Preacher for over 5 years.
-He has dedicated his time and energy teaching the campers of Wyldewood about the Gospel of Christ.
+Nick willingly served at a Group Preacher for over 5 years.
+He dedicated his time and energy teaching the campers of Wyldewood about the Gospel of Christ.

 Hugh and Mildred Groover Award